LoneLee33/Straddle_Strategy_With_ML/README.md

 # Straddle Strategy with Machine Learning

-This repository implements machine‑learning methods to **time entries** for ATM equity/ETF **straddles**.
-Rather than trading every day, the pipeline generates signals from volatility, momentum, and liquidity features and enters only when forecasted edge exceeds calibrated thresholds.
-The workflow includes **rolling walk‑forward training**, **validation‑time threshold calibration**, and a **backtest** that converts scores into trades.
+This repository uses machine‑learning approaches on time trades of ATM equity/ETF straddles.
+Instead of trading on a daily basis, the pipeline forms trades from characteristics of volatility, momentum, and liquidity and only trades when forecasted edge is high enough relative to calibrated values.
+The pipeline includes walk‑forward training with roll‑ing, validation‑time threshold calibration, and a backtest that converts scores to trades.

 ## Overview
 Daily option quotes and underlying prices are assembled into **ATM straddles** within a target DTE window (typically ~30 days).
 Trailing features are engineered; models are trained with **month‑by‑month walk‑forward** splits; and entry thresholds are tuned on each validation month to maximize per‑trade Sharpe.
 The resulting rules are then applied to the next held‑out month to generate out‑of‑sample trades and P&L.